metamystical/mdht/README.md

 ##### where:

-announcePeer, getPeers, putData, getData initiate outgoing DHT queries to remote nodes and return information and/or results in the first callback function after all nodes have responded.
+announcePeer, getPeers, putData, getData initiate outgoing DHT queries to remote nodes and return information and/or results in their first callback function after all nodes have responded.

 Their first callback function returns a single object with multiple properties pertinent to the method.
 Object properties that do not apply or were not found are omitted.
 For example, there will be no